diet-melee/diet-melee.github.io/collections/_guides/nkit-decompression.md

 # How to decompress an NKit file for Patching with Diet Melee

-This is a code to make Melee run with lower poly player characters, thus slightly reducing the strain on your computer if you’re running a weak computer.

 1\.
 Go to [this site](https://vimm.net/vault/?p=nkit) and download the NKit 1.4 + GC Partitions

 2\.
 Extract the 7zip